There are more than 1,000 fewer armed police officers since 2010.

 There are about 700 fewer now than in 2010.
 Labour's claim accurately quotes the latest published Home Office figures, but newer figures from the National Police Chiefs' Council have changed the picture.
 The numbers are expected to return to 2010 levels over the next few years.

 “We have 20,000 fewer police officers than in 2010, and more than 1,000 fewer armed officers.”

 Fewer firearms officers, but training will push the numbers up again

 This is correct on the numbers of police officers, covering England and Wales, but armed police numbers are likely to be about 700 down on 2010—the numbers have increased significantly in the last year.

 There were about 144,000 police officers at the end of March 2010, just before the general election that year.
-The latest figures for September 2016 put that figure at about 123,000, down roughly the amount that Labour is claiming.
+The latest figures at the time, for September 2016, put that figure at about 123,000, down roughly the amount that Labour is claiming.
 These are full-time equivalent figures.